devsoc-unsw/devsoc-mail/README.md

 # Workshop 3 - React Hooks

-Authors: Lachlan Shoesmith
+Author: Lachlan Shoesmith

 ## Task 1: Tracking Inputs

-You might remember from last week's workshop that we have an `Input` component, which acts as a Reactified version of the `<input />` HTML element you know and maybe like.
-Or not.
+You might remember from last week's workshop that we have an `Input` component, which acts as a Reactified version of the `<input />` HTML element you know and love.
+Or hate.

-Right now, the `Input` component doesn't actually store anything typed into it.
+Right now, the `Input` component doesn't actually store anything typed into it anywhere useful.
 It's up to you to change that!

 > 💁‍♀️ Tip: Consider installing the [React Developer Tools](https://react.dev/learn/react-developer-tools), which lets you inspect components and view their internal state.